See Criteria | Campaign targets | Coming soon | Recent successes | Interchanges

 Coming soon

-- Edginswell, part of Devon Metro - on the Riviera line between Newton Abbott and Torquay/Paignton and part of The Torquay Project, with funding from new housing development near Kingskerswell with its new £110m by-pass.
+- Edginswell, possibly to be re-named Torquay Gateway, part of Devon Metro - on the Riviera line between Newton Abbott and Torre and part of The Torquay Project, with funding from new housing development near Kingskerswell with its new £110m by-pass.
 A potential start in summer 2018 might have seen a spring 2019 opening, but design changes and associated cost increases interrupted progress.
 The project had a boost when on 4 August 2020 it was included in the £35.4m allocated to the Heart of the South West LEP in MHCLG's new £900m Getting Building Fund.
-Then in November 2020 the launch of the National Infrastructure Strategy (p.41) confirmed support from the third round of the New Stations Fund.
+Then in November 2020 the launch of the National Infrastructure Strategy (p.41) confirmed support from the third round of the New Stations Fund which requires construction completion by April 2024.
+In July 2023 however a £10 million funding shortfall was identified, putting the project under a new cloud.
+Nevertheless, in August Network Rail submitted a planning application for the new station - see ref. no. P/2023/0708.
+Torbay Council's Planning Committee resolved to approve the planning application on 13 November 2023.

-- Darlaston, Willenhall, Moseley, Kings Heath and Hazelwell are planned by Transport for the West Midlands for reopening by the end of 2021, in time for the Commonwealth Games in 2022.
-Progress with Kings Heath and Hazelwell reported in September 2019, for Moseley, Kings Heath and Hazelwell during a test run on the Camp Hill line in March 2020, and rail services planned to start in 2022 at Darlaston and Willenhall were announced in June 2020.
+- Darlaston and Willenhall on the Walsall-Wolverhampton line, and Moseley, Kings Heath and Stirchley / Hazelwell (the first to be known as Moseley Village, the third as Pineapple Road) on the Camp Hill line, all part of the West Midlands Rail Programme, were originally planned by Transport for the West Midlands, which is part of the West Midlands Rail Executive (WMRE) for reopening by the end of 2021, in time for the Commonwealth Games in 2022.
+Progress with Kings Heath and Hazelwell was reported in September 2019, and for Moseley, Kings Heath and Hazelwell during a test run (the first passenger train on the Camp Hill line in 80 years!) in March 2020, with rail services first planned to start in 2022 at Darlaston and Willenhall were announced in June 2020.
 In April the West Midlands Rail Executive (WMRE) appointed a new interim rail programme director to work on the development of railway stations.
 In May plans for Moseley station were submitted to Birmingham City Council.
-In October 2020 Walsall Council's planning committee approved applications by the West Midlands Combined Authority (WMCA) for the new facilities in Willenhall and Darlaston, whilst in March 2021 the WMCA approved funding for Moseley, Kings Heath and Hazelwell stations.
+In October 2020 Walsall Council's planning committee approved applications by the West Midlands Combined Authority (WMCA) for the new facilities in Willenhall and Darlaston and work started in November 2021, whilst in March 2021 the WMCA approved funding for stations at Moseley, Kings Heath and Hazelwell.
+In June 2022 new names were confirmed after public consultation for two of the stations, Moseley Village and Pineapple Road.
+All five new stations are expected to be in passenger service by the end of 2024; Moseley Village, Kings Heath and Pineapple Road had been anticipated in December 2023.
+In October 2023, West Midlands Combined Authority reassured that development of two new railway stations on the Walsall to Wolverhampton line can continue following a deal with a new contractor.
+Latest news in February 2024: Mayor says "open at the end of the year".

 - Cardiff Parkway is being privately funded and will be located between Cardiff Central and Newport stations to serve a new business park at St. Mellons, Cardiff Hendre Lakes.
 Outline planning permission was expected to be applied for in Spring 2020, with construction starting later that year.
 Impressive images of new £120million station released with initial public consultation in November-December 2019.
 Full plans submitted to Cardiff Council in January 2021.
 The station is anticipated to open in 2024.

 - Cambridge South - linked with Cambridge City Deal and developer funding.
 Would serve the Addenbrooke's hospital site and the developing base for other high-tech companies, including AstraZeneca.
 Just after a Network Rail consultation had closed, funding was committed in the March 2020 budget.
 In June 2020 Network Rail confirmed their preferred location for the station: option 1.
 A second-round consultation took place in October-November 2020 and Network Rail submitted a TWAO application in June 2021.
-The Public Inquiry is due to start in early-2022, provisionally on 31 January.
+In early-2022 the Public Inquiry started.
+In late-December 2022 approval of the Network Rail (Cambridge South Infrastructure Enhancements) Order authorised the construction and operation of a new Cambridge South Station and related track works; junction improvements at Shepreth Branch Junction and a new connection between existing lines at Hills Road were also authorised.
+The main construction contract was awarded in October 2023.
+Opening is anticipated in December 2025.

 - Public engagement on Thorpe Park station took place July-August 2018 and a final engagement report was published.
-Government funding support announced in May 2021.
+Government funding support announced in May 2021, requiring completion by March 2024 and opening no later than May 2024.

 - Public engagement on 'Connecting Leeds Bradford airport: Parkway rail station' took place February-April 2019.